This section presents my research in the field.

 Yarmoshuk, A.N., A.N.
 Gauntai, et al (2016).
 Mapping International University Partnerships Identified by East African Universities as Strengthening Their Medicine, Nursing, and Public Health Programs.
 Annals of Global Health.

-Yarmoshuk, A. N., A. N. Guantai, et al. (In-Press).
+Yarmoshuk, A. N., A. N. Guantai, et al. (Accepted).
 What makes international global health university partnerships higher-value?
 An examination of partnership types and activities favoured at four East African universities.
 Annals of Global Health.

 Assessing Reciprocity in Global Academic Partnerships in an Era of Growing Inequality.
 NAFSA Global Learning Colloquium on Assessment

 Best Practices and Strategies for Assessing Global Learning, 69th Annual Conference & Expo, Los Angeles, USA, 31 May 2017.
 (Oral)